 - Annual miles driven

-- Your driving history and activity, including your no-claims discount
+- Your driving history and activity, including your no-claim discount

-How can I save on my Toyota GT86 premiums?
+How can I save on my Toyota GT86 premium?

 - Pay annually, rather than monthly.
 While it might be intimidating to pay a large sum of money in one go, doing so will eliminate the possibility of paying interest on monthly instalments

 - Install extra safety precautions.
 The safer you make your car, the less of a risk it will be for insurers.
 So, by adding extra safety measures, you can lower your premium.